 It is also important to note that the list of instruments referred to does not purport to contain every instrument, charter or declaration relevant to democratic media restriction.
 Rather it is a selection of the key instruments, charters or declarations made by bodies of international standing, some of which have particular (but not exclusive) relevance to Africa.

-The selected instruments, charters, protocols and declarations to be discussed are listed below in alphabetical order:
+The selected instruments, charters, protocols and declarations to be discussed are listed in the order in which they were adopted: